KjellConnelly/react-native-cloudkit/README.md

 #### What version of CloudKit JS is currently being used?

-Version 2.0.
+Version 1.0.
 You can use a different version if you want, though this is the one being added to this package currently.
 A copy of it has been added locally to the project.
+Although 2.0 is available, and 1.0 is planned to be deprecated at some point in the future, 2.0 requires crypto which to my knowledge is a NodeJS module which by default doesn't work with React Native.
+So after getting the red screen of death for a few minutes, I just switched to 1.0.

 #### Why did you create this library?